This page is frequently updated. Check back for updates.

-Q. How will this be different than what U-M is currently doing?
+Q. How is this different than what U-M has been doing?

-This fall, faculty within the School of Natural Resources and Environment were charged with providing a proposed name to Provost Martha Pollack.
-The proposed name will be considered by the Board of Regents and voted on later this year.
+Faculty within the former School of Natural Resources and Environment were charged with providing a proposed name to then Provost Martha Pollack.
+The proposed name was approved by the Board of Regents.

-Q. What is the timeline of the project?
+Q. What is the timeline of the transition?

 This is a multi-year transition.
-The first year will comprise mostly of planning and creating the recommendations for the new dean to build the new school.
+The first year, 2017, will comprise mostly of planning and creating the recommendations for the inaugural dean to build the new school.

 Q. What does all of this mean for staff?